shlinkio/shlink/CONTRIBUTING.md

 * Run `./indocker composer test:api` to run API E2E tests.
 For these, the MySQL database engine is used.
 * Run `./indocker composer infect:test` ti run both unit and database tests (over sqlite) and then apply mutations to them with [infection](https://infection.github.io/).
+* Run `./indocker composer ci` to run all previous commands together.
+This command is run during the project's continuous integration.

 > Note: Due to some limitations in the tooling used by shlink, the testing databases need to exist beforehand, both for db and api tests (except sqlite).
 >